Tourist tax in MogƔn, Gran Canaria: a guide for vacation rental owners and hosts 2025

 Construction Time

-Thanks to the prefabricated system and the easy assembly of the steel frame, construction time can be reduced by 30-50% compared to traditional methods.
+One of the greatest strengths is the speed of construction.
+Thanks to the prefabricated system and easy assembly of the steel frame, construction time can be reduced by 30-50% compared to traditional methods.
+Construction steps are quick and precise, limiting delays and unforeseen events on the construction site.

 A standard residential project, which would take several months with traditional techniques, can be completed in a few weeks using Steel Frame technology.